-Workforce Policy and Service Delivery Branch
+CHILD CARE & EARLY LEARNING DIVISION

+Child Care Policy

-Technical Assistance Bulletin 276
+Technical Assistance Bulletin 276, Change 1

-Keyword: Child Care; Unemployment Insurance
+Keyword: Child Care; Unemployment Insurance; Reemployment Services

-Subject: Child Care Fraud Detection Report Tools—Update
+Subject: Child Care and Unemployment Insurance Early Warning Report and Child Care Income Report—Update

-Date: December 22, 2016
+Date: July 13, 2022

-This Technical Assistance (TA) Bulletin provides Local Workforce Development Boards (Boards) with information on child care fraud detection reports.
-The Texas Workforce Commission (TWC) provides these reports through its Regulatory Integrity Division’s (FDCM) (RID)Business Support Section (BSS) to assist Boards with detection of potential fraud.,
+This Technical Assistance (TA) Bulletin provides Local Workforce Development Boards (Boards) with information on the Child Care and Unemployment Insurance (UI) Early Warning Report and the Child Care Income Report.
+The Texas Workforce Commission (TWC) provides these reports through its Division of Fraud Deterrence and Compliance Monitoring (FDCM) Business Support Section (BSS) to assist Boards with detection of potential fraud.
+Although these reports were initially designed to assist with potential fraud, they can be used to identify child care parents who may need reemployment services.

+Additional information about these reports may be found in WD Letter 11-22, issued July 13, 2022, and titled “Referrals from the Child Care and Unemployment Insurance Early Warning Report,” and WD Letter 21-16, Change 3, issued July 29.
+2021, and titled “Requirements for Reporting and Fact-Finding for Suspected Fraud, Waste, Theft, Program Abuse Cases, and Recovery of Improper Payments—Update.”

-This TA Bulletin updates TA Bulletin 258 and incorporates information related to Chapter 809, as amended, effective October 1, 2016.
+This TA Bulletin updates TA Bulletin 276.

-Child Care and Unemployment Insurance Early Warning Report
+Child Care and UI Early Warning Report

 Purpose and Discussion

-The Child Care and Unemployment Insurance Early Warning Report is a tool to assist Boards in the oversight of Child Care and Development Fund (CCDF) funds.
-RID’s BSS sends this report to Boards twice a month, normally the first and third Wednesday.
+The Child Care and UI Early Warning Report is a tool to assist Boards in the oversight of Child Care and Development Fund (CCDF) funds.
+FDCM’s BSS sends this report to Boards twice a month, normally during the first and third week of the month.
 The report seeks to identify and assess customers who filed a UI claim advising TWC that they are not working and therefore may have experienced a non-temporary change in work status.

+The report’s objectives are as follows:

-The objective is toTo p child care overpayments by identifying customers before their three-month job search period expires.
-A customer identified in the report has not necessarily experienced a non-temporary change in work.
-Potential child care issues are resolved by verifying the customer’s employment/training status using current local procedures.
+To prevent child care overpayments by identifying customers before their three-month job search period expires.
+A customer identified in the report has not necessarily experienced a non-temporary change in work status.
+Potential child care issues are resolved by verifying the customer’s employment and/or training status using current local procedures.

-To h
+To help Boards identify child care customers who may benefit from reemployment services.
+Using TWC’s integrated workforce system, Child Care Services staff members coordinate referrals to Workforce Solutions Office staff members in order to support individuals identified in the report.
+Workforce services are tailored to meet each individual’s needs and may offer employment assistance, education, and training to help customers succeed in the labor market and meet their economic needs and those of their communities.

 Methodology